 Accommodation services are provided in accordance with the specific needs of the student based upon the documentation of the disability.
 Referrals are made, as needed, to other community agencies.
-For more information or to make an appointment, contact the designated ADA Coordinator in the Student Services Division.
+For more information or to make an appointment, contact Coordinator for Disability Support Services.